-Ford Issues Recall On 350,000 SUVs And Trucks, Citing Problems Putting Them In 'Park'
+Ford Recalls 350,000 SUVs And Trucks, Citing Problems Putting Them In 'Park'

 The recall covers some 350,000 vehicles made for the 2018 model year that have 10-speed and 6-speed automatic transmissions.

-Ford says that it is "aware of one reported accident and injury related to this condition."
+Ford says it is "aware of one reported accident and injury related to this condition."

 On affected vehicles, a transmission gear shift cable clip might not be "seated" properly, allowing it to dislodge over time.
 If that happens, the transmission could then be left in a gear that's different from what the driver chose — and different from what the instrument panel shows.